Healthy weight in pregnancy

 I’m suffering with morning sickness and struggle to keep food down, will this harm my baby?

-Nausea and vomiting in pregnancy is usually called 'morning sickness', but it can happen at any time of the day.
+Nausea and vomiting in pregnancy are usually called 'morning sickness', but it can happen at any time of the day.
 Although this can be worrying and unpleasant, it is a normal part of pregnancy and is unlikely to cause problems in the longer term.
 It usually settles by 12-14 weeks, although in some women it may last longer.
 Listen to your body and eat when you can.
 Some people find eating carbohydrate rich foods helps to curb the feelings of nausea.
 Eating small amounts regularly throughout the day may also help (cold meals may be more easily tolerated if your nausea is smell-related).
 You might even want to try having some crackers or biscuits on your bedside table, so that you can eat something before you get up.
 Also, try your best to replace the fluids that are lost when you are sick.

 My bump seems small/big compared to other pregnant women.
 Should I be worried?